cristoper/sinterbot/readme.md

 SMTPPort: 587
 ```

-(If you do not know what SMTP server to use but you have a gmail account, you can [use gmail's SMTP server](https://www.digitalocean.com/community/tutorials/how-to-use-google-s-smtp-server) using values like those exemplified above.)
+(If you do not know what SMTP server to use but you have a gmail account, you can [use gmail's SMTP server](https://www.digitalocean.com/community/tutorials/how-to-use-google-s-smtp-server) using values like those exemplified above (you will need to [generate an app password](https://support.google.com/accounts/answer/6010255?hl=en).)

 To get full usage info run `sinterbot --help`.
 You can also pass `--help` to each subcommand:
 ```sh